jadecobra/python_tdd_exercises/FUNCTIONS.md

 def passthrough(input_data):
     return input_data
 ```
 the terminal updates to show passing tests.
-We have more confidence that our passthrough function will likely return the input data it is given.
-Let's add more tests to be sure
+We have more confidence that our passthrough function will likely return the input data it is given. let us add more tests to be sure

 #### <span style="color:orange">**REFACTOR**</span>: make it better